...

 Troy Ounce (Precious Metals) oz t 31.1035 g

-The troy ounce is approximately 9.7% heavier than the standard ounce.
-When you buy or sell gold, the market quote always refers to troy ounces.
+The troy ounce is about 9.7% heavier than the standard ounce.
+When buying or selling gold, the market quote will always be in terms of troy ounces.

 Conversion Formulas